Battle Dex

 Battle Dex was an online, turn-based strategy game featuring collectible cards inspired by Advance Wars and Magic: The Gathering.
 An open beta of the game ran from April to November 2010 and the game was publicly released on November 7, 2010.

-The game was created by Bandera Games, an Austin, TX-based game development studio founded by veterans of such companies as NCsoft, Realm Interactive, and Vigil Games.
+The game was created by Bandera Games, an Austin, Texas–based game development studio founded by veterans of such companies as NCsoft, Realm Interactive, and Vigil Games.
 The game was free-to-play with the option for users to purchase single-player missions, decks of cards, and points.

 Battle Dex is not operational since 2016.